sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-7-static-vars-methods.rst

 Static Variables and Methods
 ============================

-In Unit 2, we explored the Math class and its many static methods like Math.random(), and we've always used a main method which is static.
+In Unit 2, we explored the ``Math`` class and its many static methods like ``Math.random()``, and we've written many ``main`` methods which are always static.
 In this lesson, you will learn to write your own static variables and methods.

-- **Static** variables and methods belong to a class and are called with the Class Name rather than using object variables, like ClassName.methodName();
+- **Static** variables and methods belong to a class and are referenced with the name of the class than an instance of the class, like ``ClassName.methodName()``;

 - There is only one copy of a static variable or method for the whole class.
-For example, the main method is static because there should only be 1 main method.
+For example, the ``main`` method is static because there should only be 1 main method.

 - Static methods can be public or private.

-- The static keyword is placed right after the public/private modifier and right before the type of variables and methods in their declarations.
+- The ``static`` keyword is placed right after the public/private modifier and right before the type of variables and methods in their declarations.

 .. code-block:: java

    class ClassName
    {
      // static variable
      public static type variableName;

      // static method
      public static returnType methodName(parameters)
      {
            // implementation not shown
      }
    }
-   // To call a static method or variable, use the Class Name System.out.println(ClassName.staticVariable);
+   // To call a static method or variable, use the class name System.out.println(ClassName.staticVariable);
    ClassName.staticMethod();